 - Culture and Traditional knowledge;

 - Environment and Ecosystems;

 - Settlements and Infrastructure;

 - People and Communities;

+- Research and Monitoring (to support actions and policy); and

 - Communication and Capacity Building.

 These elements take into consideration the regional context including existing management and governance arrangements, Ailan Kastom and the physical complexity of the area.
 They also encompass uncertainty and accepted management principles.